Topics on this page

 Actions against device type

-When Device Control is enabled, each device type is assigned to a protocol, which describes what kind of action that user can perform.
+When Device Control is enabled, each device type is assigned a "protocol," the permissions users have when they access it.

-Device Control allows the user to prevent the execution of USB autorun when a USB device is connected to a computer.
+Device Control allows you to prevent the execution of USB autorun when a USB device is connected to a computer.

 Set up Device Control